Navigation

 Media

-Donna is the subject of a soon-to-be-released documentary that charts her training and competition throughout 2021, as well as looking at Donna’s stellar career and examining some of the attitudes towards female strength competitors.
+Donna is the subject of a documentary titled Don Don Strong that charts her training and competition throughout 2021, as well as looking at her stellar career and examining some of the attitudes towards female strength competitors.
 The film won an award for sports documentaries at the Cannes Film Festival.

-Donna recently featured on the Giants Live Strongman Podcast: “A life outside of Strongman is the biggest challenge!”
+Donna has featured on the Giants Live Strongman Podcast: “A life outside of Strongman is the biggest challenge!”
 Many of her contest performances are available to view on YouTube and she has been profiled by several channels.
+Along with fellow British World’s Strongest Woman winners Rebecca Roberts and Andrea Thompson, Donna features in a Guardian article detailing their involvement in the sport and the growing profile of the female competitors.